« Back to Settings for systemd units

 Related hardening profiles

-The systemd unit setting MemoryDenyWriteExecute is used in the following hardening profiles.
+The systemd unit setting MemoryDenyWriteExecute is used in the following systemd hardening profiles.
+These hardening profiles help improving security of common Linux services and usually require minimal tuning.

 Frequently Asked Questions